 - Produce investigations and enterprise pieces aimed at addressing public needs and bringing attention to pressing issues.

-- Dig deep into documents, data and personalities to find stories with real impact.
+- Dig deep into documents and data and build vast networks of sources to find and deliver stories with real impact.

-- Collaborate with AL.com Studios to produce compelling multimedia projects.
+- Collaborate with Reckon's video and graphics team to produce compelling multimedia projects.

 - Broke the story of Harper Lee's death, relying on deep sourcing in her hometown to report the news well before any other media outlet.

-- Co-produced video projects on a diverse range of topics including underground motorcycle clubs, the 2016 presidential race and gang violence in Selma.
+- Co-produced video projects on a diverse range of topics including underground motorcycle clubs, Alabama's transgender community and the 2016 presidential race.

 International Business Times, Senior Reporter